Welcome

 - False information in the passport procedure leads to considerable delays and possibly to the rejection of the application.
 Surrogacy, adoptions or non-biological children should be openly communicated at the first interview so that the procedure can be adapted.

-For further enquiries please contact info@abuj.diplo.de (German Embassy in Abuja) respectively info@lago.diplo.de (German Consulate General in Lagos) and state your question clearly.
+info@abuj.diplo.de (German Embassy in Abuja) respectively rk-team@lago.diplo.de (German Consulate General in Lagos) and state your question clearly.

 Fees

-The fees for issuing a new passport are set in euros worldwide.
-However, they must be paid in the local currency (Nigerian naira).
-The conversion is made at the respective daily exchange rate, which you can ask at the embassy or the consulate general.
-At the Consulate General in Lagos, the fees can only be paid with POS.
-The Embassy in Abuja exclusively accepts cash payments.
+The fees for issuing a new passport are set in euros worldwide, but payment must be made in the local currency (Nigerian naira).
+The conversion is made at the current daily exchange rate, which you can obtain from the embassy or consulate general.

 |

-Base fee | 37,50 EUR |
+37,50 EUR |

-Surcharge for express service | 32,00 EUR |
+| express surcharge | 32,00 EUR |

-Surcharge for 48 pages | 22,00 EUR |
+| 48-page supplement | 22,00 EUR |